jirkadus/sublime2matlab/README.md

 # Sublime2Matlab
-Runs m-file in Matlab from Sublime using any desired key combination without opening another Matlab instance.
+Runs m-file in Matlab from Sublime using any desired key combination (Win Key + Space Bar) without opening another Matlab instance.

 I have created the script because I love Sublime Text, but hate to save file, go to Matlab and run it.
 I wanted to simplify my life.
 It was tested on Sublime Text 3 beta and Matlab 2013b.